algattik/powerbi-tom-databricks/README.md

 The code project (`GenerateDatabricksTOM` ) uses the [Analysis Management Objects (AMO)](https://learn.microsoft.com/en-us/analysis-services/amo/amo-concepts-and-object-model) .NET Core client library to connect to a tabular server and modify the [Tabular Object Model (TOM)](https://learn.microsoft.com/en-us/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo) definition.
 The same executable can be used:

-- As a client to the [Power BI Online Service XML for Analysis (XMLA)  endpoint](https://learn.microsoft.com/en-gb/power-bi/enterprise/service-premium-connect-tools), modifying a Power BI.
+- As a client to the [Power BI Online Service XML for Analysis (XMLA)  endpoint](https://learn.microsoft.com/en-gb/power-bi/enterprise/service-premium-connect-tools), modifying an online Power BI dataset.
 - As a [Power BI Desktop external tool](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools-register), acting as a client to Power BI Desktop's embedded Analysis Services Tabular server.

 The program reads a JSON file containing the detailed schema of the tabular data to be loaded, its columns and mapping to the Databricks tables source, and relationships to be created between tables.
 It connects to the Tabular server and modifies the model according the JSON file.